orha0001/portfolio/README.md

-# My final project portfolio for MTM6201 - Web Dev II
+# My final portfolio assignment - MTM6201 Web Dev II

 I started designing my website with Adobe XD.
 Once I completed my website mockup, I began coding it.
 As challenges, I was not the best at bootstrap and also had to re-watch the class recordings and some other videos from internet.
 I tried to adapt my XD mock-up as perfect as possible.
 This is what I have now.